National Institute for Land and Infrastructure Management

 Date of Issue:2013.3

-Author:Yuichiro Yamamoto, Takashi Inoue, Mari Sone, Katsunori Kakuyu, Masao Kurihara, Masahiko Matsue, Yusuke Ueno, Yoichi Sonoda
+Author:Yuichiro Yamamoto, Ryuji Inoue, Mari Sone, Katsunori Kakuyu, Masao Kurihara, Masahiko Matsue, Yusuke Ueno, Yoichi Sonoda

 This document is intended as a reference for animals, plants, and ecosystems in Chapter 1, Planning Stage Considerations (common to all impact factors and environmental elements) of the Technical Methodology for Road Environmental Impact Assessment (NRI document No. 714) prepared in March 2013, and presents the concept of consideration in the “Consideration Document Stage Study” of road projects and examples of study, prediction, and This document shows an example of the method of investigation, prediction, and evaluation.